amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 gradle init
 ```

 You'll notice a few new files in your root folder.
-You can freely add them to your version control system so everyone can build it just the same way.
+You can freely add them to your version control system, so everyone can build it just the same way.

 Edit the `build.gradle` file with your favorite editor and add: